tauri-apps/tauri-docs/src/content/docs/blog/tauri-verso-integration.md

 ## `tauri-runtime-verso`

-So let's talke about the integration!
+So let's talk about the integration!

 We have a working Tauri runtime [`tauri-runtime-verso`](https://github.com/versotile-org/tauri-runtime-verso) integrating Verso and Tauri now, just note that it's not as feature rich and powerful as the current backends used by Tauri in production yet, but it still has a lot to it, and we have built an example show casing it at https://github.com/versotile-org/tauri-runtime-verso/tree/main/examples/api